noahrc/carobare/README.md

 carobare
 ========

-A barebones jQuery plugin for image carousels using data-attributes
+A barebones carousel jQuery plugin for using data-attributes